KazeTachinuu/Proxy-Messages/README.md

 ## Introduction

-Snowpack Proxy Server is a lightweight proxy server built with Boost.Asio, designed to facilitate communication between multiple users.
+Proxy Server is a lightweight proxy server built with Boost.Asio, designed to facilitate communication between multiple users.
 It allows users to connect and exchange messages through a central proxy, providing a basic foundation for distributed systems and communication testing.

 ## Requirements